RISnet: a Dedicated Scalable Neural Network Architecture for Optimization of Reconfigurable Intelligent Surfaces: Channel Features

 \section{Channel Features}

 We propose to obtain $\boldsymbol{\Phi}$ with a neural network according to the channel matrices, among which $\mb{H}$ is assumed to be constant because \gls{bs} and \gls{ris} are stationary and the environment is relatively invariant, $\mb{G}$ and $\mb{D}$ vary with the user positions and are necessary to compute $\bs{\Phi}$ and $\mb{V}$.
 We interpret $\mb{G}$ and $\mb{D}$ as two feature maps.
 While each column of $\mb{G}$ can be unambiguously mapped to each \gls{ris} antenna, $\mb{D}$ is the direct channel and is irrelevant to the \gls{ris}.
-Therefore, we define $\mb{J}=\mb{D}\mb{H}^+$ and \eqref{eq:transmission_los} becomes
+Therefore, we define $\mb{J}=\mb{D}\mb{H}^+$, where $(\cdot)^+$ denotes the pseudo-inverse operation, and \eqref{eq:transmission_los} becomes

 Equation~\eqref{eq:transmission_los_equivalent} can be interpreted as follows: signal $\mb{x}$ is precoded with $\mathbf{V}$ and then transmitted through channel $\mb{H}$ to the \gls{ris}, then through channel $\mb{G}\bs{\Phi} + \mb{J}$ to the users.
 Both $\mb{G}$ and $\mb{J}$ have $N$ columns and their columns can be unambiguously mapped to the \gls{ris} antennas.
 Therefore, the features of \gls{ris} antenna~$n$ can be defined as